Chart Color Schemes

 Maitland - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Maitland - North's population was approximately 9,220 as of November 2025.
-This figure represents an increase of 493 people since the 2021 Census, which reported a population of 8,727 people.
-The growth is inferred from ABS data showing an estimated resident population of 9,162 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 130 persons per square kilometer.
-Maitland - North's population grew by 5.6% between the 2021 Census and November 2025, outpacing the non-metro area's growth rate of 5.1%.
-Interstate migration contributed approximately 65.8% to this growth during recent periods.
+Maitland - North's population is around 9,220 as of November 2025.
+This reflects an increase of 493 people since the 2021 Census, which reported a population of 8,727 people.
+The change is inferred from the estimated resident population of 9,162 from the ABS as of June 2024 and an additional 33 validated new addresses since the Census date.
+This level of population equates to a density ratio of 130 persons per square kilometer.
+Maitland - North's growth of 5.6% since the 2021 census exceeded the non-metro area's growth of 5.1%.
+Population growth was primarily driven by interstate migration, contributing approximately 65.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Maitland - North's population is forecasted to increase by 3,982 persons, marking a total gain of 42.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+A significant population increase is forecast for the top quartile of Australia's non-metropolitan areas, with Maitland - North expected to expand by 3,982 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 42.6% in total over the 17 years.

 Frequently Asked Questions - Population